MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-III-International-Fishing-Related-Activities/part-300-International-Fisheries-Regulations/subpart-O-Western-Central-Pacific-Fisheries-Highly-Migratory-Species/section-300.215.md

 (i) The vessel is less than or equal to 33 meters in registered length, the transshipment does not include any fish caught by purse seine gear, the transshipment does not include any frozen fish caught by longline gear, and, during the transshipment, there is a WCPFC observer on board the vessel that offloads the transshipment;

-(ii) The transshipment takes place entirely within the territorial seas or archipelagic waters of any nation, as defined by the domestic laws and regulations of that nation and recognized by the United States, and only includes fish caught in such waters; or
+(ii) The transshipment takes place entirely within the territorial seas or archipelagic waters of any nation, as defined by the domestic laws and regulations of that nation and recognized by the United States, or entirely within the Overlap Area, and only includes fish caught in such waters; or

 (iii) The transshipment is an emergency, as specified under § 300.216(b)(4).